 - Scotch broom grows best in full sun and well-drained soils.
 It’s commonly found in clear-cuts or harvested timberlands, along roadsides and rights-of-way, and on other disturbed land.

 - While Scotch broom thrives in full sun, seedlings can also establish in partial to full shade.

 - Scotch broom reproduces by seed.
 A single plant can produce up to 10,000 seeds per year.

-- Seed pods reach maturity in late July and August, and pods begin exploding audibly, ejecting seeds up to 20 feet.
+- Seed pods reach maturity in late July and August, then explode audibly, ejecting seeds up to 20 feet.

-- Seeds can remain viable for more than 60 years because of their hard shells.
-This enables new seedlings to establish in areas where there appear to be no plants.
+- Seeds can remain viable in the soil for more than 60 years because of their hard shells.
+This enables new seedlings to establish in areas where plants were long ago removed.

-- Seeds are transported by animals, erosion, water, and human activity, especially road maintenance.
+- Seeds are transported by animals, erosion, water, and human activity, especially roadside maintenance.

 Integrated Pest Management

-- The preferred approach for weed control is Integrated Pest Management (IPM).
-IPM involves selecting from a range of possible control methods to match the management requirements of each specific site.
+- Integrated Pest Management (IPM) involves selecting from a range of possible control methods to match the management requirements of each specific site.
 The goal is to maximize effective control and to minimize negative environmental, economic, and recreational impacts.

 - Use a multifaceted and adaptive approach.
 Select control methods reflecting the available time, funding, and labor of the participants, the land use goals, and the values of the community and landowners.
 Management will require dedication for a number of years and should allow flexibility in methods.

 - Survey the area for weeds, set priorities, and select the best control method(s) for the site.

 - Select control practices that minimize soil disturbance.
 Minimizing disturbance prevents further infestations of weeds.